blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ```

 If everything was created successfully, the command output should look like
-this, with all lines ending in `created`:
+this, with all lines ending in `created`.

 ```
     csidriver.storage.k8s.io/csi.blockbridge.com created